ProjectEvergreen/greenwood/CONTRIBUTING.md

       runner = new Runner(false, true);
     });
     ```
-1. Use `yarn test:loaders` npm script
+1. Use the `yarn test:loaders` npm script

 #### Notes